 Kevin originally received education from a medical background, and then received his scientific research training at North Carolina State University and Duke University.
 Currently, he is an assistant research professor in the Department of Molecular Biomedical Sciences at North Carolina State University.
 His research focuses on investigating the use of stem cells and stem cell derived particles for developing the regenerative therapeutics.
 Additionally, he has been focused on animal cardiac disease models and translational medicine that will aid in the development and execution of this study.
 Besides research, he enjoys spending time with his family, playing the guitar and working out.

-Uyen is a postdoctoral scientist in the Comparative Biomedical Sciences program at the NC State University College of Veterinary Medicine.
+Uyen is a junior faculty in the Cheng Lab.
 She received her Bachelor’s degree from the University of North Carolina at Greensboro in Biology (focused in Genetics), with minors in Chemistry and Studio Arts.
 Her undergraduate research thesis “Genetics of Speciation in Drosophila Ananassae from Southeast Asia and the South Pacific Islands,” was completed under the guidance of Dr. Malcolm Schug.
 Before returning to school to pursue her Ph.D. degree, she worked for about two years for Eton Bioscience, a DNA sequencing company in the RTP area.
+She did postdoctoral research training with Dr. Ke Cheng.
 Her current research focuses on developing a therapeutic to treatment pulmonary fibrosis.
-In her free time, she enjoys spending time with Sterling, her Husky puppy, traveling, and working out.
+In her free time, she enjoys spending time with her puppy, traveling, and working out.

 Shiqi received her Ph.D. degree from the College of Chemical and Biological Engineering, Zhejiang University, China in 2017.
 She has lots of experience on anticancer drug delivery systems and tumor microenvironment, including polymer synthesis, nanoparticle preparation and establishment of cancer models.